-The proposed Cova well is located in the southern part of the Timor Trough on the Australian continental plate, which is subducting to the north under Timor.
+The permit area is located in the southern part of the Timor Trough on the Australian continental plate, which is subducting to the north under Timor.
 The subduction zone is steeply dipping with the rate of activity along the subduction zone appearing to be greatest to the east (towards the Banda Sea) than to the west (towards Sumbawa).
-There appears to be an absence of seismicity to the northwest of the Cova well, although this may not be a long-term feature of the seismicity of the area.
+There appears to be an absence of seismicity to the northwest, although this may not be a long-term feature of the seismicity of the area.